R/matrixnorm.R

 Note that while maximum likelihood estimators are available (and used) for

-the unconstrained variance matrices, optim
+the unconstrained variance matrices, optim is used for any

 constraints so it may be considerably slower.